COVID-19 SAFETY MEASURES

 - Practice proper health and hygiene methods for hand washing, hand sanitizing, sneezing, coughing, etc.

-- Wear a face covering when not on the course.
+- Wear a face covering if you want to.

-- Show up on time at your assigned arrival and start time.
+- Show up on time for your assigned start time.

 - Give yourself and others some space.

 - Thank the volunteers, they are there to keep you safe and help keep you going.

 - Consider the safety of yourself and others around you.

 CAPACITY & SOCIAL DISTANCING

 Capacity is slowly returning to pre-COVID levels.
 June events will operate at 75% capacity, with July events at 80%+ and events from August onward returning to 100% capacity.
 On-site registration is now permitted based on available space in each wave.